tangerinescode/SandraG--Project-Team10/README.md

 payment methods, comes a growing and pressing issue of cybersecurity and fraud which is now becoming more common than ever.
 Because of this, ensuring payment fraud detection is now a priority for all banks and financial organizations.
-Track historical data patterns and build a fraud detection algorithm to prevent abnormal transactions in this challenge.
+Track historical data patterns and build a fraud detection algorithm to prevent abnormal transactions in this scenario.

 ### How can technology help?
-Optimize cyber security algoritms - Technology to optimize cyber security algoritms and to help quickly to reduce False positives.
+Optimize cyber security algoritms - Technology to optimize cyber security algoritms and to help reduce False positives.

 ### The idea

 Using client data to train a machine learning model, you can decrease the amount of false positives for certain items more accurately in the future, and contribute that your clients are able to purchase what they want without the transaction being declined .
 I will assume for the purpose of this project that many clients will rather go to their online banking on their phone and add the product/name of the merchindise that they are about to purchase so that specific transaction dont get declined.
-Many merchindisers loose money when the bank reject a transaction because many of those clients dont try again and simply leave the phisical store or virtual store.
+Many merchandisers loose money when the bank reject a transaction because many of those clients dont try again and simply leave the phisical store or virtual store.
 Banks also loose money beacuse they dont get the fee that they can obtain by running the transaction.

 ## Demo video